hashicorp/terraform-provider-azurerm/website/docs/r/api_management_policy_fragment.html.markdown

 * `value` - (Required) The value of the Policy Fragment.

 ~> **NOTE:** Be aware of the two format possibilities.
-If the `value` is not applied / continuous to have changes the format could be wrong.
+If the `value` is not applied and continues to cause a diff the format could be wrong.

 ---